 Stock Option Plan-The 1998 Unitil Corporation Stock Option Plan ("Stock Option Plan") was adopted by the Board of Directors in December 1998.
-At the time of adoption, shareholder approval was not required for certain equity compensation plans under American Stock Exchange rules.
+At the time of adoption, shareholder approval was not required for certain equity compensation plans under American Stock Exchange rules, which was the exchange upon which the Company was listed at the time.
 The Stock Option Plan was terminated upon recommendation of the Compensation Committee in 2001 because the Compensation Committee agreed with management's observation that value was not being delivered to participants as compared to the cost of the option grants under the Stock Option Plan.
 Shareholders were paying for the Stock Option Plan through reduced earnings; however, participants were not realizing the same gains in compensation value.
 Therefore, the same annual value from the Stock Option Plan was used to fund the Restricted Stock Plan, previously described.
-In April 2004, the 177,500 remaining registered but ungranted shares in the Stock Option Plan were deregistered with the Securities and Exchange Commission.
-The Stock Option Plan remains in effect solely for the purpose of the continued administration of the 107,000 options currently outstanding.
-The options granted under the Stock Option Plan were granted for a period of ten years at an exercise price of 100% of the fair market value based on the closing stock price on the day of the grant.
-If unexercised, these options will expire in 2009, 2010 and 2011.
-Currently, all outstanding options are fully-vested and exercisable.
+In April 2004, the 177,500 remaining registered but ungranted shares in the Stock Option Plan were deregistered with the SEC.
+The Stock Option Plan remains in effect solely for the purpose of the continued administration of the 66,500 options currently outstanding.
+The options granted under the Stock Option Plan were granted for a period of ten years at an exercise price of 100% of the fair market value based on the closing stock price on the day preceding the grant.
+If unexercised, these options will expire in 2010 and 2011.
+Currently, all outstanding options are fully vested and exercisable.